 LAND.
 Drop the hips while bending the knees as you land.
 This absorbs the force in a flat-foot position.
 If you’re doing single jumps, stick each landing before starting the next jump.
 If you’re doing sequence jumps, minimize your time on the ground.

 These are the classic vertical plyometric drill.
-You can train jump squats with bodyweight or add external weight.
+You can train jump squats with body weight or add external weight.
 In both cases, you’ll build explosive power.
-From simple to complex, squat jumps are extremely versatile and easy to sue in a program.
+From simple to complex, squat jumps are extremely versatile and easy to use in a program.
 Moreover, they’re perfect for grappling plyometric training.
 All variations become more challenging by adding resistance.

 Broad jumps are king when it comes to developing explosive horizontal power.
 They help in developing faster sprints and longer jumps.
 They also help grapplers reach a more powerful deadlift.
 Focus on jumping both up and out on broad jumps to reduce shear stress on the knees.
 This is the ultimate plyometric drill for BJJ.